nathanjandrews/digital-rain-screensaver/README.md

 ## Installation

-Release builds are not signed or notarized.
+Release builds are neither signed nor notarized.
 That would require enrollment into the paid [Apple Developer Program](https://developer.apple.com/support/enrollment), which is $99 that I do not want to spend.
 Nonetheless, you can still install a release build by either installing the unsigned build or building from source: